djhmateer/hugo-quickstart/content/posts/14 westy12.md

 Allowed to cool overnight.

-OG is:   Was aiming for 1090
+OG is:   Was aiming for 1090 and got 1065?

-Final amount of wort is:  Was aiming for 19litres
+Final amount of wort is:  Was aiming for 19litres and ended up with 26L + 2L for yeast starter and some extra DME and Sugar

+Added 400g of DME and 700g of Sugar to try and up the gravity.

 2 weeks at least

 ## Carbonate

 3.4 CO2/vol

-## Foo

-Aimed for 1.090 OG, got 1.085 - forgot my efficiency would be lower for a big brew.
-End up with 18 litres, and pitched a 2L starter of the WLP530.